 Credit Point: acknowledged with 1 CP for the doctoral training programme of RUB-RS Certificate

-Please note: you should be ready to submit an individual text prior to the workshop (you will get a "Call for text" with all details ~ 2 weeks before the workshop).
+Participation requirement: you should be ready to submit an individual text prior to the workshop as well as a publication by a leading scientist in your field (you will get a "Call for text" with all details ~ 2 weeks before the workshop).

 This three-day online literacy course addresses doctoral researchers from the fields of Natural Sciences and Engineering, who are interested in writing an Introduction section while rationalizing their drafting and revising skills and deepening their understanding of journal requirements with regard to text genre.

 Participants will be invited to adopt the Writing Process Approach in drafting and revising a 500-word Introduction section to be submitted ahead of the course and they will receive individual trainer feedback on these writing samples during the course.
 The Introduction section is generally considered a challenge because, here, the author is expected to communicate the background, purpose and relevance of research not only to specialists but also to related fields.

 Course participants will equally be asked to select and submit a published research article authored by a leading scientist in their field.
 During the course, they will refer to this model research article when exploring the structural elements of style that make up text genre.
 Participants will additionally take part in a writing experiment, again based on the Writing Process Approach.
 Finally, participants will be encouraged to put gained insight into practice by finalizing and revising a second writing sample, for which they will again receive trainer feedback with regard to language correctness and style.
 This second writing sample is to be submitted within three days of the thinal course day.

 - drafting and revising a 500-word Introduction for trainer feedback